-8.2 Clinical Trial Adverse Reactions
+8.2.
+Clinical Trial Adverse Reactions

-Clinical trials are conducted under very specific conditions; therefore, the adverse reaction rates observed in the clinical trials may not reflect the rates observed in practice and should not be compared to the rates in the clinical trials of another drug.
-Adverse reaction information from clinical trials may be useful in identifying and approximating rates of adverse drug reactions in real-world use.
+Clinical trials are conducted under very specific conditions.
+Therefore, the frequencies of adverse reactions observed in the clinical trials may not reflect frequencies observed in clinical practice and should not be compared to frequencies reported in clinical trials of another drug.